MFT for CMMC: Ensure Your Managed File Transfer Solution is CMMC Compliant

 4. The technology supports robust MFT controls like detailed scheduling and tracking and high-volume transfers.

-The Kiteworks Platform and CMMC Compliance
+Kiteworks MFT for CMMC Compliance

-With the Kiteworks platform, businesses get the following:
+With Kiteworks, defense contractors get the following:

 • Audit Logging: With Kiteworks immutable audit logs, organizations can trust that they can detect attacks sooner and maintain the correct chain of evidence to perform forensics.
 Since the system merges and standardizes entries from all the components, its unified Syslog and alerts save security operations center (SOC) team crucial time and help a compliance team prepare for audits.

 • Single-tenant Private Cloud: File transfers, file storage, and access will occur on a dedicated Kiteworks instance, deployed on-premises, on Infrastructure-as-a-Service (IaaS) resources, or hosted in the cloud by the Kiteworks Cloud server.
 That means no shared runtime, databases or repositories, resources, or potential for cross-cloud breaches or attacks.
+Kiteworks is also FedRAMP authorized for Moderate Impact Level information; FedRAMP compliance streamlines the CMMC compliance process as it satisfies requirements for NIST 800-171, a foundation for CMMC Level 2.

 • Scalability and Cost Consolidation: Centralized governance, logging, and administration will also save administrative time and costs.
 All Kiteworks servers come seamlessly equipped with secure, best-of-breed file sharing and secure email.